k0sa7a/coffeemachine/README.md

 A small project from the JetBrains Academy course on Kotlin.

-Simply clone the repository, open as a project in IntelliJ IDEA and run the Main.kt file
+Simply clone the repository, open as a project in IntelliJ IDEA and run Main.kt